LSFE/info/example_3.md

 ### Standardized storage of satellite data

 <p align="justify">
 One of the main issues in sharing data and tools between researchers has to do with the way we store and use data.
 Often, each researcher has its own data structure which makes it hard to apply a tool from another.
-As a consequence, adapting the work of someone else might be a bigger effort than writting a new function leading to an unnecessary replication of work.
+As a consequence, adapting the work of someone else might be a bigger effort than writting a new function leading to an unecessary replication of work.
 To avoid this, we developed <i>storeSat()</i> which creates a standized structure for satellite data and its corresponding metadata.
 </p>

 <br>